alphagov/govuk-import-export-prototype/guidance/get-certificate-to-export-endangered-products-of-animal-origin.markdown

   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

-Use the Species+ tool to [search for the animal] that the product is made from.
+Use the Species+ tool to [search for the animal](https://www.speciesplus.net/) that the product is made from.
 Check which annex (A, B, C or D) it's classified as under EU wildlife trade regulations.

-What you need to do depends on whether you’re exporting [within the EU] or [outside the EU].
+What you need to do depends on whether you’re exporting [within the EU](#within-the-eu) or [outside the EU](#outside-the-eu).

 If Species+ says the animal is banned, you can't export the product.
 There aren't any exceptions to this rule.